 I had a massage 6 times in my 8 days in Chiang Mai.
 The best massage salon that I visited is Shanta @ The Canal.
-It’s in Sri Poom Road, in the north-east corner of the old town.
+It’s in Sri Poom Road, in the old town’s north-east corner.
 You will find this salon on the main road that encircles the old town.
 It’s almost opposite of the food market, on the other side of the canal.

 EXOTIC FOOD IN THAILAND